grchng/fluxion/README.md

 # Fluxion
-A place to watch yt and twitch vods together with friends.
+<pre>A place to watch yt and twitch vods together with friends.</pre>

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).